-The dose of Rivaroxaban depends on the body weight, and will be calculated by the doctor.
+The dose of rivaroxaban depends on the body weight and will be calculated by the doctor.

-- The recommended dose for children and adolescents with a body weight between 30 kg and less than 50 kg is one Rivaroxaban 15 mg tablet once a day. - The recommended dose for children and adolescents with a body weight of 50 kg or more is one Rivaroxaban 20 mg tablet once a day.
+- Children and adolescents with a body weight between 30 kg and less than 50 kg: The recommended dose is one Rivaroxaban 15 mg Tablet once a day. - Children and adolescents with a body weight of 50 kg or more: The recommended dose is one Rivaroxaban 20 mg Tablet once a day.